Social Action and Humanities

 Literature, Languages, Philosophy, Religion, Musicology, Art, Global Studies

-When one thinks of humanities, it is important to consider what time period is being referred to in relation to the term.
+When one thinks of Social Action, it is important to consider what time period is being referred to in relation to the term.
 Humanities are academic disciplines that study human culture.
 However, in the Middle Ages, divinity referred to classics and were the main area of secular (non-spiritual) studies in universities at that time.
 Today, the humanities have a different focus: ancient and modern languages, literature, philosophy, religion, art, and musicology.

 Today, in high schools, humanities classes usually consist of English Literature, Global Studies, and Art.

 Isn’t it interesting how one word, one study, could change course over time?
 In this course of study and creation, you will have the opportunity to determine what aspect, time period, element, and aspects of humanities you are most interested in discovering and then, deciding what you want to do with your discoveries!
 Would you like to paint, write, sing, make music, create a book of your studies, and invest your time in the wisdom of something that you have discovered that you would then want to find a new way to share with others?
 The humanities provides so many different ways of looking at human culture, as well as art, language, literature, philosophy, religion, etc. Consider the opportunity to look through the lens of History at people in another time period, another culture, another experience, and how you could best express what you have come to understand, or even, what you still question.